PriscillaJoan/Health-Care-Facilities/README.md

 - **Analysis of health care facilities.pdf**: A PDF report detailing the findings and recommendations.
 - **Analysis of health care facilities.pptx**: A PowerPoint presentation summarizing the key insights and recommendations.

-**Project Title:** _(Health Care Analysis)_

 ---

-## Overview

-This project provides an analysis of health facility data using various tools including SQL databases and a Jupyter Notebook for data visualization.
-The project focuses on analyzing database distributions and offering insights into bed and cot capacities, inpatient services (IPD), and other health facility attributes.

 ### Key Features:
 - **SQL Database**: Contains health facility data in a structured format, with several tables for querying.